Alistair Cole FRGS FLS

 Chief Executive Officer

 After a decade with the military, Alistair specialised in working in remote overseas project management as a medical and risk mitigation instructor, before returning to the UK and founding the Lifesigns Group.
 As a qualified Mountain Leader, Alistair has led over 40 overseas expeditions, holds numerous NEBOSH and CIEH safety qualifications, is an instructor in Off-Site Safety Management and is an experienced Trauma Medic.
 Alistair advised the media on overseas safety alongside advising travel organisations on strategy and safety.
-Alistair is a fellow of the Royal Geographical Society and the Linnaean Society, previous Vice Chairman of the Expedition Providers Association and is a guest lecturer at the Liverpool School of Tropical Medicine.
+Alistair is both a fellow of the Royal Geographical Society and the Linnaean Society, current Chairman of the Expedition Providers Association and is a guest lecturer at the Liverpool School of Tropical Medicine.